 Offer corporate policies - some health insurers provide health cover policies tailored for specific companies or organisations, which may be part of the company's benefits package.

-Operate in one, some or all states or territories - many insurers operate mainly in a particular state or regional market.
-This means they may have a wider network of Agreement hospitals and health providers within that state or region.
-This is very important, because you are more likely to be covered for hospital fees if your hospital has an agreement with your insurer.
+Operate in one, some or all states or territories - many insurers operate mainly in a particular state or region.
+This means they may have a wider network of Agreement hospitals and gap cover doctors within that state or region.
+This is very important, because you are more likely to be covered for hospital fees, medical gap fees, and pathology and diagnostic imaging fees if your provider has an agreement with your insurer.

-Most larger insurers will offer different policies for different states, or the same policies at different premiums.
+Most larger insurers will offer different policies for different states or territories, or the same policies at different premiums.
 Differences in price are based on the variations in cost and benefit between states, and in some cases state government health arrangements.

 Not refuse you health insurance - private health insurance is 'community-rated'.
 This means that everyone is entitled to buy the same product, at the same price (except for Lifetime Health Cover - see below), and is guaranteed the right to renew their policy.
-A health insurer cannot refuse to insure you or refuse to sell you any policy you want to buy on the basis of your health or how likely you are to claim.
+A health insurer cannot refuse to insure you or refuse to sell you any policy you want to buy on any basis, regardless of your health or how likely you are to claim.

 Lifetime Health Cover (LHC) is an exception to community rating - you will have to pay a higher premium if you have a LHC loading.
 The cost of premiums for similar cover may vary between insurers.

 Private health insurance is different from life, trauma and disability insurance.
 These insurances are 'risk-rated' rather than 'community-rated' and generally offer lump-sum payments in the event of specific illness or loss.
 They are not a substitute for private health insurance.